billyen33/Portable_UV_Index_Meter/README.md

-# :fire: The BURN Meter: A Portable UV Index Meter :fire:
+# :fire: The B.U.R.N.
+Meter: A Portable UV Index Meter :fire:
-BURN Meter is an Arduino Teensy based UV index meter with a ST7789 display capable of measuring UV index and onboard battery voltage in real time.
+B.U.R.N.
+Meter is an Arduino Teensy based UV index meter with a ST7789 display capable of measuring UV index and onboard battery voltage in real time.

 ## Bill of Materials:
 | Name | Description | Amount | Vendor |